Full of flavor, these southwest deviled eggs are a fun twist on a favorite. Another bonus: You can add so much variety with the toppings!

 Make It Your Own

-- Use all yogurt or all mayonnaise or any combination for the filling.
+- Mayonnaise/yogurt ratio: Use all yogurt or all mayonnaise or any combination for the filling.
 It’s totally up to you.
 Any type of plain Greek yogurt can be used, and any kind of mayonnaise.

-- Substitute chili powder for the taco seasoning.
+- Seasoning ideas: Substitute chili powder or southwest spice blend for the taco seasoning.
 Heat things up with a bit of hot sauce, if you like.
 Add a sprinkle of smoked paprika for a smoky flavor or mince up a bit of canned chipotle peppers to add.

-- Don’t care for Southwestern flavors?
-Omit the taco seasoning, cheddar cheese, and cilantro.
-Substitute fresh dill, season with salt and pepper and top with a sprinkle of paprika.
+- Classic deviled eggs: If you don’t care for south-of-the-border eggs, omit the taco seasoning, cheddar cheese, and cilantro.
+Substitute fresh dill, season with salt and pepper and top with a sprinkle of paprika (deviled eggs recipe).

 Store deviled eggs, ungarnished, in a covered container or wrapped with plastic wrap in the refrigerator for up to four days.
 They are best used within two days.